thehyve/cbioportal-docker/README.md

 This command imports the seed database file into a database stored in `/<path_to_save_mysql_db>/db_files/` (:warning: this should be an absolute path in command below), before starting the MySQL server.

-This process takes about 45 minutes.
-For much faster loading, we can choose to not load the PDB data, by removing the line that loads cbioportal-seed_only-pdb.sql.gz.
+:warning: This process takes about 45 minutes. **For much faster loading, we can choose to not load the PDB data**, by removing the line that loads cbioportal-seed_only-pdb.sql.gz.
+Please note that your instance will be missing the 3D structures view feature (in mutation view) if you chose to leave this out.

 ```
 docker run -d --name "cbioDB" \